To begin, the first

 I was drawn primarily to the motifs—dogs and tiny furniture? yes, please—the unevenness of the forms, and the humor.
 Art can always afford to take itself less seriously, and Yasushi Mizuno does that with elegance and skill.

-The little dog head on the bud vase is the piece's strongest point of interest, but to me it's the uneven tab at the top that makes the piece.
+The dog head on the bud vase is the clear point of interest, but it's the uneven tab at the top that makes the piece.
 Then there's the finger mark on the glaze, and I'm a glaze-finger-mark enthusiast, so that, too, works for me.

 Yasushi Mizuno bud vase - Sara Japanese Pottery